 What is a Conservation Area?

 Conservation Area designation covers all of the buildings within the defined area, but also the roads and footpaths, trees and open spaces, street furniture, garden walls and railings, and anything else that contributes to the character of the area.

 There are currently 18 Conservation Areas within Worcester City for which the Council regularly provides and reviews Conservation Area Appraisals and Management Plans.
-These describe the special character and significance of the Conservation Areas and set out any proposals for their enhancement:
+These describe the special character and significance of the Conservation Areas and set out any proposals for their enhancement.

 You can find out if your property is within one of these Conservation Areas through My Local Area.